Big Takeaway: Our willingness to disengage helps us reengage refreshed.

 After three days of enjoying a mountain view, playing games, making our own pizzas, sitting by a bright orange fire, and enjoying the little moments in life we often breeze by, we felt grateful, refreshed, and ready to jump back into our normal routine.

-Our getaway reminded me of the many retreats and mini-retreats Jesus took throughout his ministry.
+Our family getaway reminded me of the many retreats and mini-retreats Jesus took throughout his ministry.

 Jesus changed his scenery when He wanted to intentionally focus on God.
-His retreat served as a refresh.
+His retreats served as a refresh.

-The same can be true for you and me.
-Retreats don’t have to be elaborate vacations.
-They can be as simple as rolling down your window on a warm day while you drive a new route home, meeting a close friend for lunch at a new spot, or going for a family walk in a park you’ve never been to.
+Retreating for a refresh can be as simple as rolling down your window on a warm day while you drive a new route home, meeting a close friend for lunch at a new spot, or going for a walk in a park you’ve never been to.

 Reflect: How can you give yourself the gift of a retreat this week?
 What is something you can do to refresh your faith?